 To help answer any questions you may have, we've put together a handy list of the most common questions we so often hear, with answers provided from our expert technical team.

 In the process of organising your event, you may have considered purchasing your virtual reality equipment outright.
 As one of the most established VR hiring companies in the UK, we've also explained why we believe[it's much more beneficial to your business to hire your VR solution instead.

 With virtual reality only really emerging in the events industry over the past few years, we believe that people haven't yet realised the true potential in using VR at an event.
 With that in mind, we've compiled a list of reasons to explain why it's not only an exciting idea, but most importantly, how it can benefit your business.

-OK, so your exhibition stand is booked and you want to impress those visitors, get them to know your brand, and keep them at your stand longer than the competition.
-Virtual reality it is - but which technology do you use?
+Your exhibition stand is booked and you want to impress those visitors, get them to know your brand, and keep them at your stand longer than the competition.
+Virtual reality it is - but which technology should you use?